codescape/jira-scrum-poker/readme.md

 * cleanup of unused actions and imports, css selectors and code formatting
 * improve internal structure of action based code and remove redundancy
+* closed and open Scrum poker sessions are sorted by creation date

 ### 1.4.0